 Should the outturn of BSUoS result in there not being sufficient working capital to cover Balancing Service spend (i.e. both the ESO WCF and the BSUoS Fund are forecast to be used up), then tariffs would need to be re-set within the fixed period.
 This is envisaged to be an exceptional circumstance.
-The current proposal is that this is set as a 1 in 100-year (P99) likelihood of happening (with alternates expected on this level of probability and risk appetite of Industry).
+The current proposal is that this is set as a 1 in 100year (P99) likelihood of happening.
 The ESO would have the automatic right to re-set tariffs should this be forecast to happen.